Skip to main content

 Dorfman Theatre, from September 2025

-Directed by Stephen Daldry (An Inspector Calls), this remarkable new play by former Young Vic Artistic Director David Lan tells the story of displaced children following WWII.
+Directed by Stephen Daldry (An Inspector Calls), this remarkable new play by former Young Vic Artistic Director David Lan tells the story of children stolen by the Nazis following WWII.
 Cast includes Juliet Stevenson (The Doctor).

 A split-screen image shows a man and a woman.
 On the left, the man has short dark hair, wears glasses, a green shirt, and a navy blue jacket, smiling with a wooden background.
 On the right, the woman with long blonde hair wears a black top and looks to the right, with a blurred interior background.